gillesdelhaes/SimpleWatch/API_DOCS.md

 #### GET /api/v1/status/all

-Get current status for all services.
+Get current status for all services with aggregated monitor status.

 **Parameters:**
 - `api_key` (query parameter)